sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

      * create, remove and modify tables
      * copy method
        * when should this create a new database file?
-       * is it possible to have multiple connections to the same .db file?
+       * is it possible to have multiple connections to the same .db file? [http://www.mail-archive.com/sqlite-users@sqlite.org/msg24725.html relevant]
      * print?, save and show?
      * recursive queries without actually calling sqlite every time
      * query in place, query that creates a new Database object